johnnovak/RML-Amiga/docs/docs/manual/why-play-amiga-games.md

 # Why play Amiga games?

-Apart from Amiga-exlusive titles, most of the games in RML Amiga have also been released for MS-DOS.
+Apart from Amiga-exclusive titles, most of the games in RML Amiga have also been released for MS-DOS.
 So what's the point then, you might ask; why prefer Amiga originals or ports over the DOS versions?